If you can’t find the answer to your question below, please email firstname.lastname@example.org or call (765) 494-9712.

-During the Friends summer presale (June 14-27), Friends of Convocations are seated first according to the Priority Points System.
-Friends’ orders must be received by the deadline (June 27) in order to be eligible for priority seating.
+During the normal Friends summer presale, Friends of Convocations are seated first according to the Priority Points System.
+Friends’ orders must be received by the deadline in order to be eligible for priority seating.
 Click here to learn more about Friends of Convocations and the Priority Points System.
 All other orders are processed in the order they are received, so it is to your benefit to order early.
 After the presale, all patrons will be given the best available seats on date of purchase.
 Campus box office staff can assist patrons with their seat options.
 Please note that Elliott Hall of Music, Loeb Playhouse, and Fowler Hall do not have elevators and all accessible seating is located on the main floors.

 Like most arts organizations that depend upon private support to bring artists to the stage, we provide donors with benefits and privileges as a way to encourage giving and thank those who help us keep ticket prices at a reasonable level for all patrons.
 While we depend upon and are thankful for gifts of all sizes, we offer benefits that increase with the generosity of the gift.
 See the Friends of Convocations page for more information about donor benefits.